HistoryThe Jenkin Family

 The inquest into the disaster was held in the Butchers’ Arms, Pontypridd, where the manager and overmen were tried for manslaughter.
 They were acquitted, and this left a legacy of bitterness in the nearby communities for more than a generation.

 As the Non Conformist movement swept through Wales there was a wave of religious fervour and a desire to worship outside the rules and language if the Anglican Church.
-Treoes was no exception and this led to the establishment of Saron Chapel in 1831.
+Treoes was no exception and this led to the establishment of Saron Chapel around 1830.

-Saron Chapel is now a Grade II listed building, but its origins were as an old barn possibly in the current vestry.
-Its principle was Mr W. Griffiths of Llanharan, and its other founding members were: David Jones, a weaver and Benjamin Lewis members at Llanharan; Morgan and Margaret Williams of Ty-Candy, David Owen and Elizabeth Leyshon of Treoes.
+Saron Chapel is now a Grade II listed building, but its origins were as an old barn running alongside the road.
+Its minister was Mr William Griffiths of Llanharan, and its other founding members were: David Jones, a weaver and Benjamin Lewis members at Llanharan; Morgan and Margaret Williams of Ty-Candy, David Owen and Elizabeth Leyshon of Treoes.

 Robert Basset, David Jones, David Owen and Lewis Jenkins bought the old building together with the garden next to it from Edward Mordecai for £30.00 on a 999 year lease.